 SOPRANO KATERINA BURTON

-This past season, Burton made her debut as a Gerdine Young Artist with Opera Theatre of Saint Louis in the roles of Verna, Young Lovely, and Evelyn in the world premiere of Terence Blanchard’s Fire Shut Up In My Bones.
-Burton completed her first engagement at The Metropolitan opera, hand-selected as an ensemble member for their new production of Gershwin’s Porgy and Bess in the 2019-2020 season.
+American vocalist Katerina Burton, acclaimed for her “rich and warm” singing (Opera Wire) is returning to Washington National Opera for the 2021-2022 season as a Cafritz Young Artist.
+She recently made her debut as a Gerdine Young Artist with Opera Theatre of Saint Louis in the roles of Verna, Young Lovely, and Evelyn in the world premiere of Terence Blanchard’s Fire Shut Up In My Bones.
+Burton completed her first engagement at The Metropolitan Opera, hand-selected as an ensemble member for their new production of Gershwin’s Porgy and Bess in the 2019-2020 season.

-Burton has demonstrated success as a competitor and was most recently selected as a finalist in Annapolis Opera’s 29th Annual Vocal competition and awarded the Col. Harry Lindauer and Carrie Kellogg Ray Award.
+Burton has demonstrated success as a competitor and has received numerous accolades which include being chosen by the Gerda Lissner Foundation for their Young Artist Vocal Institute concert series.
+She was also selected as a finalist in Annapolis Opera’s 29th Annual Vocal competition and awarded the Col. Harry Lindauer and Carrie Kellogg Ray Award.
 She won 1st prize in the Shirley Rabb Winston Voice Competition for the D.C.
-Chapter of the National Society of Arts and Letters and is the recipient of first prize in the Friedmann-Gordon Music Competition, the Sidney Lieberman Music Competition, and has received an Encouragement Award for the Metropolitan Opera National Council Auditions Mid-Atlantic Region.
+Chapter of the National Society of Arts and Letters and is the recipient of first prize in the Friedmann-Gordon Music Competition, the Sidney Lieberman Music Competition, and received an Encouragement Award for the Metropolitan Opera National Council Auditions Mid-Atlantic Region.